 Each year on average, 3,400 babies younger than 12 months die, suddenly and unexpectedly, while sleeping.
 Many parents are aware of sudden infant death syndrome (SIDS), but with lots of conflicting information out there—including advice from friends and family—it’s hard to tell fact from myth when it comes to sleep safety.

-Our experts are here to help put safe sleep to myths to rest, and give you tips to ensure that your little one gets good, safe sleep.
+Our experts are here to help put safe sleep myths to rest, and give you tips to ensure that your little one gets good, safe sleep.

 What is SUID?
 Is it the same as SIDS?

 “If you’re a new parent or are expecting a child, you may have already heard a lot about SIDS,” says Sarah Lazarus, DO, a pediatric emergency department physician at Children’s Healthcare of Atlanta.
 “What we don’t talk about as commonly is SUID, or sudden unexpected infant deaths.
 SIDS is actually a type of SUID, but there are other types, too.”

 - Sudden infant death syndrome (SIDS)

 - Accidental suffocation or strangulation in bed (ASSB)

 Here are some SUID fast facts for parents to keep in mind: